 Jan is the author of Nonprofit Turnaround, A Guide for Nonprofit Leaders, Consultants and Funders, and his workshops and classes on mergers, turnarounds and executive leadership have received national acclaim.
 Jan guides clients toward their goals by using research-based methodologies, several of which he has developed, and providing results-oriented services in a down-to-earth style.

-Laura has held senior leadership roles in the nonprofit and government sectors, including directing the Washington State Public Health Association, serving as policy director for the nation’s largest United Way, and holding legislative and executive branch policy roles for the city of Seattle and the government of King County, Washington, for over ten years.
+Prior to joining JGA, Laura served in executive and leadership roles in both the nonprofit and government sectors over more than 25 years.
+As a nonprofit leader, she served in leadership positions in multiple organizations, including directing a 50-state public policy association, as executive director of the statewide public health association in Washington state, and as policy director for the nation’s largest United Way.
+Laura has also held senior legislative and executive branch policy and program roles for the city of Seattle and the government of King County, Washington, for over ten years.

 An effective facilitator and project manager, Kate works with teams to identify goals and milestones, keeping them on track and completing on time.
 Her career spans community health, student health, public health, and health research.
 Kate has 20+ years of experience focused on quality improvement, project management, facilitation, compliance and technology.
 Kate is skilled at data and information gathering and synthesis, leading and guiding teams, and managing projects through completion.